NuGet/Home/proposed/2021/DotnetNugetTrustedSigners.md

 counterparts, and most of their implementations should be reusable (removing `#if IS_DESKTOP` as needed, from the various TrustedSigners classes).

-The exception here is the `add` command, which has been split into the various `trust-*` commands that otherwise have the same behaviors.
+The exception here is the `add` command, which has been split into separate commands that otherwise have the same behaviors, since options and semantics can vary significantly.

 I don't know if there's any significant implementation above just remapping command invocations for dotnet.